r-crash-course/r-crash-course.github.io/_episodes/01-rstudio-intro.md

 > ## Tip: Cancelling commands
 >
-> If you're using R from the commandline instead of from within RStudio,
+> If you're using R from the command-line instead of from within RStudio,
 > you need to use `Ctrl+C` instead of `Esc` to cancel the command.
 This
 > applies to Mac users as well!
 >
-> Cancelling a command isn't only useful for killing incomplete commands:
+> Canceling a command isn't only useful for killing incomplete commands:
 > you can also use it to tell R to stop running code (for example if it's
 > taking much longer than you expect), or to get rid of the code you're
 > currently writing.